-TO: The Board of Trustees

-FROM: Thomas Falcone

-SUBJECT: Consideration of Approval of the Annual Report and Amendments on the Board Policy on Safety
+FOR CONSIDERATION March 26, 2025 TO: The Board of Trustees FROM: John Rhodes SUBJECT: Approval of the Annual Report on the Board Policy on Safety

-The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution finding that LIPA has complied with the Board Policy on Safety (the "Policy") for the period since the last annual review, adopting certain modifications to the Policy, and approving the annual report for the Policy, which resolution is attached hereto as Exhibit "A."
+The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution finding that LIPA has complied with the Board Policy on Safety (the "Policy") for the period since the last annual review, and approving the annual report for the Policy, which resolution is attached hereto as Exhibit "A."

 By Resolution No. 1379, dated September 27, 2017, the Board adopted the Policy.
 The Policy sets objectives to ensure a safe environment for the dedicated workforce of its service provider and the public.
 The Policy also establishes regular performance reporting by LIPA Staff to enable the Board to assess the adequacy of the service provider's policies, procedures, and practices for safety, compliance with applicable health and safety laws and regulations, safety performance, including comparisons to peer electric utilities and initiatives to improve the safety of the service provider's operations.
-The Policy was last reviewed by the Board in December 2021.
+The Policy was last reviewed by the Board in December 2022.